Ashgrove Uniting Church: Second Methodist church

 The former church building was the first A-frame church to be built in Brisbane.
-However, the A-frame form was not uncommon for churches of the period in Queensland, with St Peter's Catholic Church, Halifax (1960) and St Andrews Presbyterian Memorial Church, Innisfail (1961) both completed before the 1962 Ashgrove Methodist Church.
+However, the A-frame form was not uncommon for churches of the period in Queensland, with St Peter's Catholic Church, Halifax (1960) and St Andrew's Presbyterian Memorial Church, Innisfail (1961) both completed before the 1962 Ashgrove Methodist Church.
 A number of other A-frame churches were constructed in the following years including Holy Cross Catholic Church in Eton.

 In Brisbane, a number of Modernist A-frame churches were constructed for various denominations in the early 1960s.
 Although the Ashgrove Methodist Church was the first to be completed (1962), it was contemporary with the prominent and grander chapel at Stuartholme Catholic Girls College at Mount Coot-tha (Toowong), which was completed in 1963.
 In March 1962 The Courier-Mail featured both churches close to completion, and remarked on the unusual A-frame structures.
 In 1962, the Holland Park Methodist Church was built on Logan Road, and in 1964 the Memorial Church of Our Lady of Mount Carmel Catholic Church at Coorparoo was completed.
 As at 2021, all these churches are extant.

+Establishment of the Uniting Church

-In 1977, when the Uniting Church was officially formed by the amalgamation of Methodist, Presbyterian and Congregational Churches, the Ashgrove Methodist Church became a Uniting Church, known as the Ashgrove Uniting Church.
+In 1977, when the Uniting Church was officially formed by the amalgamation of Methodist, Presbyterian and Congregational Churches, the Ashgrove Methodist Church became known as the Ashgrove Uniting Church.
 In the 1990s (while the church remained in use) renovations were made to the interior including the removal of the original sanctuary and vestry.
 Much of the original furniture was removed and a new stained-glass window at the eastern end of the church was introduced.

 In 2010, the church was closed due to declining congregation numbers.
 The church building was subsequently fitted out for office use.
 Additions were made to the church hall in the 1960s and from 1980 was leased by the Ashgrove Dance Studio, a local dance school which remains the main occupant of the hall as at 2021.

 Description

 The former Ashgrove Methodist Church is located on Ashgrove Avenue near the three-way intersection of Ashgrove Avenue, Holmesbrook Street, and Devoy Street in Ashgrove, approximately 4 kilometres northwest of the Brisbane CBD.
 The 1689m2 property slopes from Ashgrove Avenue on its southern boundary down to Devoy Street at its northern boundary and is bounded on its other sides by residential and small-scale commercial properties.
 The northern half of the site contains the church hall (1934, extended by 1951, moved within the site 1961, extended by 1969) which does form part of the heritage listing.
-The church grounds are bounded on the Ashgrove Avenue boundary by a short brick wall, tropical gardens and timber lattice screens.
+The former church grounds are bounded on the Ashgrove Avenue boundary by a short brick wall, tropical gardens and timber lattice screens.
 A concrete driveway extends between both street frontages along the western side.